kravigupta/journal-content-friendly-url-fix-hook/README.md

 Steps to deploy:
 ================
-This hook deploys just like other hot deployable plugins of Liferay.
+This hook deploys just like other hot deployable plugins of Liferay.<br/>
-1. If you have the source code, build it to a war file.
+1. If you have the source code, build it to a war file.<br/>
-2. Put the package file in deploy folder of Liferay Portal.
+2. Put the package file in deploy folder of Liferay Portal.<br/>
-3. Make sure you create web contents after deployment is done, this hook can not fix existing web contents.
+3. Make sure you create web contents after deployment is done, this hook can not fix existing web contents.<br/>

 Link to blog posts:
 ===================